 - Think in your target language

 When you are thinking, try thinking in the target language.
-Even with tiny vocabulary, just change the words from your language to ones from the target language.
+Even with a tiny vocabulary, change the words from your language to ones from the target language.

-- Re-read your favorite books in target language
+- Re-read your favorite books in the target language

 If you read books, you definitely have a favorite one.
-My favorite book is “Rich Dad, Poor Dad” by Robert Kiyosaki, and I read this book in Russian, English, Spanish and Serbian, because I already know the text and it makes easier to recognize words in foreign language.
+My favorite book is “Rich Dad, Poor Dad” by Robert Kiyosaki, and I read this book in Russian, English, Spanish, and Serbian because I already know the text and it makes it easier to recognize words in a foreign language.

-- Listen music in the language you’re learning
+- Listen to music in the language you’re learning

 Almost everybody loves music.
-But not everybody listens to music not in English or native language.
-There are thousands of song that you would love.
-I recommend to read lyrics of favorite ones in order to identify words when listening to them.
+But not everybody listens to music, not in English or their native language.
+There are thousands of songs that you would love.
+I recommend reading lyrics of favorite ones in order to identify words when listening to them.
 It will also help to improve vocabulary.

 - Talk to native speakers or same learners in an online chat and voice chat

-There are language exchange chats and groups in popular messengers (whatsapp, telegram, viber, skype and other).
-Try to chat in hellolingo.com .
+There are language exchange chats and groups in popular messengers (WhatsApp, Telegram, Viber, Skype, and others).
+Try to chat at hellolingo.com.
 PlusSpeak.com also has the chat, I would appreciate it if you use it.
 Also, try to use voice chat, because you can’t reach fluency without conversational practice.

 - Do passive listening

-There are different opinion on this way of learning a language.
+There are different opinions on this way of learning a language.
 However, according to my personal experience, it works.
-Listen at least 20 minutes/day of audio/video with good pronunciation.
+Listen to at least 20 minutes/day of audio/video with good pronunciation.
 Gradually you will start to understand the speech.

 - Do you take notes?
 Do it in your target language